-1-7 COMBINED ORAL CONTRACEPTIVES
+1-5 COMBINED ORAL CONTRACEPTIVES

-1-8 CONDOM (MALE)
+1-6 CONDOM (MALE)

-Condoms are the only method that can protect against pregnancy, sexually transmitted infections (STIs) and HIV.
+Condoms are the only method that can prevent pregnancy and protect against sexually transmitted infections (STIs) and HIV.
 Most of the condoms are made from latex, although some may be made from polyurethane or polyisoprene.

-Five basic steps of using a condom:
+Five basic steps of using a condom

 1. Use a new condom for each act of sex.
-2. Before the penis comes in contact with vagina, place the condom on the tip of the erect penis with the 'rolled side' out.
+2. Before the penis comes in contact with vagina, place the condom on the tip of the erect penis with the rolled side out.
 3. Unroll the condom all the way to the base of the erect penis.
 4. Immediately after ejaculation, hold the rim of the condom in place and withdraw the penis while it is still erect.
 5. Dispose of the used condom safely.

-Problem Management • Condom broken or breakage suspected Use emergency contraception, counsel on other methods • Local irritation or itching in the penis Choose another method
+Problem Management Condom broken or breakage suspected Use emergency contraception, counsel on other methods Local irritation or itching in the penis Choose another method